GenDA: Generative Data Assimilation on Complex Urban Areas via Classifier-Free Diffusion Guidance: Results

 \section{Results}

-This section evaluates GenDA in terms of reconstruction accuracy and robustness to realistic sensing configurations on the two altitude slices held out for testing (unseen geometries).
+This section evaluates GenDA in terms of reconstruction accuracy and robustness to realistic sensing configurations on the two held-out altitude slices, which induce unseen mesh geometries within the studied urban-flow distribution.
 Unless otherwise stated, results are aggregated over all wind directions, both test slices, and multiple random sensor realizations.
-We compare against (i) two deterministic supervised GNN baselines, MeshGraphNet (MGN) and its multiscale variant (MS-MGN), and (ii) a non-learned classical data-assimilation baseline based on Low-Cost SVD (LCSVD), which has demonstrated strong performance for turbulent-field assimilation~\citep{hetherington2025low}.
-Beyond the main comparisons reported here, we include additional analyses in the appendix: (a) a detailed sweep over observation counts, and (b) an ablation of the classifier-free guidance (CFG) weight $\gamma$ to quantify the effect of guidance strength (Appendix~\ref{app:additional_results}).
+We compare against three complementary classes of baselines: (i) two deterministic supervised GNN baselines, MeshGraphNet (MGN)~\citep{pfaff2021mgn} and its multiscale variant (MS-MGN)~\citep{fortunato2022msmgn}; (ii) two reduced-order data-assimilation baselines, Low-Cost SVD (LCSVD)~\citep{hetherington2025low} and POD-3DVar~\citep{vermeulen2006model}; and (iii) a stochastic diffusion baseline, MultiMesh-VP~\citep{song2021scorebased}, which uses the same multiscale graph backbone as GenDA but replaces the unconditional/conditional classifier-free guidance formulation with direct observation conditioning.
+Beyond the main comparisons reported here, we include additional analyses in the appendix: a detailed sweep over observation counts, ablations of classifier-free guidance (CFG) and the multiscale graph hierarchy, and qualitative results under different sensing configurations (Appendix~\ref{app:additional_results}).